 Vanilla ice cream

 Heat the first set of ingredients in a saucepan on low, stirring occasionally until combined.
 In a separate bowl, beat the second set of ingredients together.
 Combine first and second mixtures.
 Pour into pie crust.
 Bake at 400 degrees for about 25-30 minutes.
 The pie will be a little oozy until it sets when it cools.
 Top with vanilla ice cream.
 This is important as it’s much better with vanilla ice cream than Cool Whip.

 Full Disclosure: I didn’t make the pie in the photo, but that’s pretty much what it looks like.
 My recipe doesn’t have the melted chocolate drizzle on top.
 It really doesn’t need it, but if you want to make it look fancy, go for it!

-First, be sure to get your free French or Spanish Thanksgiving vocab sheet in the Free Resource Library.
-It’s in the November Newsletter.
-If you’re not signed up yet, you can sign up here – it’s forever free.
+Grab your free French or Spanish Thanksgiving vocab sheet in the Free Resource Library in the November Newsletter.

 Here are some of the French and Spanish Thanksgiving lesson plans that will save you time so you can bake pies (and let’s be honest – clean the house, cook the turkey, and mentally prepare for your house guests).